jonasmcferreira/whiteiron/jhed-wasteland/weather.md

 Weather in Jhed can be calm, stormy, Calm Arcane, stormy arcane. you add 20 to each layer as you roll on the table, or you can just roll a d100

+Weather should cap at DC16, new exhaustion is rough

 ### Weather die

 Depdning on the severity of the weathern you roll a different weather die and then you add the modifier for each corresponding weather Category.